ksnt/ksnt.github.io/index.md

 <br>
 I will be giving a talk at PyCon mini Hiroshima 2018, Oct 6 2018.

-I am looking for meeting many people there!
+I am looking to meet many people there!